Installing Rails6 on Raspberry Pi

 sudo apt-get update && sudo apt-get install -y git curl zlib1g-dev subversion

-While you’re already getting the required packages, you’ll need to retrieve the SSL package, SQL database package, and more.
+While you’re already getting the required packages, you’ll need to retrieve the SSL package, SQL database package, and a few more.

 sudo apt-get install -y openssl libreadline6-dev git-core zlib1g libssl-dev sudo apt-get install -y libyaml-dev libsqlite3-dev sqlite3 sudo apt-get install -y libxml2-dev libxslt-dev sudo apt-get install -y autoconf automake libtool bison

-Open up the RVM, straight from its repository on GitHub.
+Open up the RVM, straight from its repository on GitHub with the help of

 curl -L get.rvm.io | bash -s stable --rails